-Moving large numbers of people, products and equipment by road, rail, sea, and air poses safety risks.
-We develop best-practice standards within Shell and work with others, such as specialist contractors, industry bodies, non-governmental organisations, and governments, to reduce transport safety risks.
+Transporting large numbers of people, products and equipment by road, rail, sea and air poses safety risks.
+We seek to reduce these risks by developing best-practice standards within Shell.
+We also work with specialist contractors, industry bodies, non-governmental organisations and governments to find ways of reducing transport safety risks.

 We operate a global fleet of 25 tankers, liquefied natural gas carriers and the world’s first liquefied hydrogen carrier, the Suiso Frontier.
 We are one of the world’s largest charterers of oil and gas vessels.
 We also run safety checks (assurance) for more than 70,000 voyage proposals annually, enabling Shell’s businesses to play a vital role in providing energy security safely.
 The last serious injury or fatality on a Shell-operated vessel was in 2015.

 In 2022, our owned and contracted aircraft flew more than 35,000 hours and safely carried around 266,000 Shell employees and contractors to destinations all over the world.
 In addition, remotely piloted aircraft, also called drones, safely completed around 1,000 hours of survey and inspection flights.